How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 It is best to be methodical and apply the wax to one boot area at a time.
 Once you have applied the wax to a reasonably large area, begin to smooth out the wax with your fingers to ensure an even coating.

-Pro tip: In awkward difficult-to-reach areas, use the edge of the bar to ensure you don’t miss anywhere.
+Pro tip: Use the bar’s edge to ensure you don’t miss anywhere in awkward, difficult-to-reach areas.

 Step 6

 Check that you have thoroughly coated all the seams.
-This is important in making leather boots/shoes water resistant.
+This is important for making leather boots or shoes water-resistant.

 Step 7